Trust API

 4.2 Extending the TrustTag class

-is a simple abstract class.
-In the constructor, you must pass a tagname
+TrustTagis a simple abstract class.
+In the constructor, you must pass a tagnameanddescription, and you must implement one method:boolean includes(@NotNull User trustable);- This method should return

 - This method should return